 - Short getaway (5-7 days): 3-5 GB if you use hotel Wi-Fi at night.

-- Standard trip (10-14 days): 8-12 GB to be worry-free.
+- Standard trip (10-14 days): 8-12 GB for peace of mind.

 A trick: activate your hotel Wi-Fi for large downloads and photo backups, and reserve your eSIM data for when you're out exploring.
 This way, a modest plan goes much further than it seems.

-Estimated plans and prices
+Plans and indicative prices

-| Travel profile | Suggested data | Duration | Ideal for |
+| Travel Profile | Suggested Data | Duration | Ideal for |

 |---|---|---|---|

-| Express getaway | 3 GB | 7 days | Maps, chat, little video |
+| Express Getaway | 3 GB | 7 days | Maps, chat, little video |

-| Classic vacation | 10 GB | 15 days | Social media, photos, browsing |
+| Classic Vacation | 10 GB | 15 days | Social media, photos, browsing |

-| Long stay | 20 GB | 30 days | Remote work and streaming |
+| Long Stay | 20 GB | 30 days | Telework and streaming |

-How to activate your eSIM step-by-step
+How to activate your eSIM step by step

 - On your phone, go to Settings > Mobile Data > Add eSIM and scan the code.